 ST. LOUIS — We've been doing some serious all-time ranking at 5 On Your Side while the COVID-19 pandemic has most of the sports world on pause.

-This week, sports director Frank Cusumano rolls out his list of the top 10 most influential trades in St. Louis sports history.
+Sports director Frank Cusumano is rolling out his list of the 10 worst trades in the history of St. Louis sports.

 Do you agree with the list?
 Let us know.